DnDGen/DnDGen.Web/README.md

 DNDGenSite
 ==========

-This will be the website through which people can use the dice roller, the equipment generator, the NPC generator, and the dungeon generator
+This will be the website through which people can use the dice roller, the equipment generator, the character generator, the encounter generator, and the dungeon generator

 [![Build status](https://ci.appveyor.com/api/projects/status/d5fyqe7id26yrwdf)](https://ci.appveyor.com/project/cidthecoatrack/dndgensite)